Guide price from

 The larger hotels often provide international style entertainment, however the local entertainment is certainly the most interesting, especially on Sal where there is a choice of clubs, bars and restaurants.
 The locals enjoy their music and dancing with African Tribal, Samba and Salsa on the menu, be it in the street, in a bar, on the beach or at a festival.
 The annual Mardi Gras take place in late February, but each island also has at least two further fiestas each year.

-Have a browse around our site for a great deal on Holidays in Cape Verde or pick up the phone and call one of our friendly team today free on 0800 091 4935.
+Have a browse around our site for a great deal on Holidays to Cape Verde or pick up the phone and call one of our friendly team today free on 0800 091 4935.

 Popular Hotels in Cape Verde